-The very fact that ‘Greenwashing’ (the act of making a company or a business appear more environmentally friendly, despite perhaps not actually being so) even exists as a term highlights how far society has evolved in its care and value for environmental issues.
-If consumers of television commercials are being fed images of green progress made by companies every day (however exaggerated), there is a belief that it will nudge them subconsciously towards caring for the environment themselves.
-It displays also that companies know consumers care, and that the wheel of change is slowly beginning to turn.
+The fact that ‘greenwashing’, the act of making a company or a business appear more environmentally friendly, despite perhaps not actually being so, even exists as a term highlights how far society has evolved in its environmental stewardship.
+If television consumers are fed images of sustainability progress made by companies every day, there is a belief that it will nudge them subconsciously towards being more environmentally conscious themselves.
+It displays that companies know consumers care and that the wheel of change is beginning to turn.

-So whilst Greenwashing is of course a sorry thing, it does propose nuggets of progress are being made.
-For it is true; businesses know it, celebrities know it: environmentalism is in Vogue right now.
-Take the recent COP26 summit in Glasgow for example.
-30,000 leaders from across the globe gathered to thrash out solutions that could de-escalate the Climate Crisis.
+So while Greenwashing is an unfortunate phenomenon, it demonstrates that progress is being made.
+Businesses know it, and celebrities know it: environmentalism is in Vogue right now.
+Take the recent COP26 summit in Glasgow; 30,000 leaders from across the globe gathered to thrash out solutions that could de-escalate the Climate Crisis.
 They made pledges, signed treaties and formed coalitions.
-Yet amongst those attendees who actually occupy power, there were influential celebrities in Glasgow, too.
-Maisie Williams visited.
-So did Matt Damon.
-As too did Ellie Goulding, Idris Elba and Will and Kate.
-They mingled together, spoke about their foundations and raised funds, whilst using their positions to draw greater spotlight towards the Crisis in question.
+Yet amongst those attendees who occupy political or governmental power, there were influential celebrities in Glasgow, too.
+Maisie Williams, Matt Damon, Ellie Goulding, Idris Elba and Prince William and Kate.
+They mingled together, spoke about their foundations and raised funds, whilst using their positions to draw greater spotlight towards the crisis in question.

-But does this present the argument that offshore wind is still not quite sexy enough to win a beauty contest? ’It just needs to be more sponsored,’ Gómez Ruiz answers.
-‘The key for further development is political support.
+’It just needs to be more sponsored,’ Gómez Ruiz answers.
+‘The key to further development is political support.
 It does not matter how much money countries could potentially have if they cannot provide the necessary political support to help national and international companies establish in the regions where offshore wind wants to be developed.’

 ‘Countries who do not have this technology like Italy, Portugal, Spain and Brazil are competing hard now to get some offshore wind megawatts in the area in the near future.
 The USA and Asia too have problems where they might have good conditions for offshore wind but do not have a mature supply chain yet, and this is where the government becomes important.
 As an example, the UK has granted consent to Able Marine Energy Park (AMEP) to develop an entire provision of offshore wind services.
 Besides granting licenses for this, the government is at the same time granting funding to companies such as SeAH or Siemens to start new factories or expand their existing ones.
 This investment justifies the governments’ support’